12 customer retention strategies that work (and how to build your own)

 “Our goal shouldn’t be about the customer is buying from us.
 Our goal should be about them getting value.”Teresa Anania, VP of Global Customer Success and Renewals, Zendesk

-12 customer retention strategies that build loyalty
+12 customer retention strategies that work

 Businesses often narrowly focus their strategies on growth and what it takes to get a potential customer in the door.

-But retaining customers isn't about luck—it requires teams to use their customer-focus, transparency, and empathy skills while being strategic in how they do so.
+But retaining customers isn't about luck—it requires teams to use their customer focus, transparency, and empathy skills while being strategic in how they do so.

 Here are 12 examples of customer retention strategies to elevate your customer retention game.